Shoeb1989/Human-Emotion-Detection-Python/README.md

-Using Vs code & Google Colab
+Using Vs code & jupyter notebook

 --Vs code Used for Detect the Emotion Using Live cammera.